QCaudron/psrg_qso_party/index.md

 ### Example exchange

-This is a minimal contact, which includes the required name and signal report.
+This is a minimal contact that you might see on 2m FM; it includes the required name and signal report.
 Feel free to chat about anything and everything, though!
 The goal is to have a conversation.

 - **Station 1** : CQ PSRG, CQ PSRG.
 This is K7DRQ, calling CQ PSRG.
 - **Station 2** : K7DRQ, this is KI7RMU.